 - SUMMER INSTITUTE B* → Residents may accrue no more than two (2) absence occasions, not to exceed a total of three (3) days.

-*Summer Institute 2021 will not include a clinical component for Summer A Residents and for some Summer B Residents.
+*Summer 2022 will not include a clinical component for some Summer B Residents.

 Residents must note all absences and late arrivals during the Residency School Year with a notifying email to their host teacher and school administrator, copying their Urban Teachers coach and Site designated point of contact.
 The reason for the absence or lateness must be included.
 All absences and lateness must also be communicated before the start of the school day.
 Residents are also expected to follow the attendance reporting procedures in place at their school site.
 Residents must note all absences and late arrivals during the Residency school year in the daily attendance form, if required by their Site.